"Membership Card" Product Page

 Technical Description

-This is a general technical description of the "COSMAC 1802 Membership Card".
+This is an EARLY general technical description of the first series of "COSMAC 1802 Membership Cards".
 Read the "Membership Card" Home page to order and for links to the current support pages.

 Membership Card PC boards, shown as CPU at bottom and Front Panel at top; and kit with Altoids can.